-A person will qualify as a dependant of the former member under the DRCA if they were wholly or partly dependent upon the deceased for economic support at the date of the deceased's death and immediately before the death was in one of the following relationships with the deceased - husband or wife, de facto partner, father, mother, step-father, step-mother, father-in-law, mother-in-law, grandfather, grandmother, grandson, grand-daughter, brother, sister, half-brother or half-sister.
+A person will qualify as a dependant of the former member under the DRCA if they were wholly or partly dependent upon the deceased for economic support at the date of the deceased's death and immediately before the death had a familial relationship with the deceased, such as partner, parent, grandparent, step-parent, step-child, brother, sister.
 Dependants may be eligible for the following entitlements where the cause of death of the former member is compensable:

-• lump sum compensation following death (DRCA) - compensation is payable at the rate applicable at the date of death;

-- additional compensation following death (Defence Act) additional compensation following death is payable at the rate applicable at the date of death; - a further lump sum for each dependent child (Defence Act) additional dependent child lump sum is payable at the rate applicable at the date of death; - a periodic payment for those children who were dependent upon you at the date of death and who are either under 16 years of age or are full-time students (up to 25 years of age) (DRCA); - funeral expenses under the DRCA; and - reimbursement for the cost of obtaining financial advice when the additional death benefits have been paid under the Defence Act.
+- lump sum compensation following death (DRCA) compensation is payable at the rate applicable at the date of death - additional compensation following death (Defence Act) additional compensation following death is payable at the rate applicable at the date of death - a further lump sum for each dependent child (Defence Act) additional dependent child lump sum is payable at the rate applicable at the date of death - a periodic payment for those children who were dependent upon you at the date of death and who are either under 16 years of age or are full-time students (up to 25 years of age) (DRCA) - funeral expenses under the DRCA - reimbursement for the cost of obtaining financial advice when the additional death benefits have been paid under the Defence Act.

 Dependants are eligible to receive additional benefits under the Defence Act only when the cause of death of the former member is related to their service during the period 10 June 1997 and 30 June 2004 (inclusive).
-All benefits payable under the DRCA or the Defence Act are in addition to any superannuation pension or lump sum benefits that may be paid to dependants by the Commonwealth Superannuation Corporation.
+All benefits payable under the DRCA or the Defence Act are in addition to any superannuation pension or lump sum benefits that may be paid to dependents by the Commonwealth Superannuation Corporation.